Farm Security and Rural Investment Act of 2002

-The act directs approximately 16.5 billion dollars of funding toward agricultural subsidies each year.
-These subsidies have a dramatic effect on the production of grains, oilseeds, and upland cotton.
-The specialized nature of the farm bill, as well as the size and timing of the bill, made its passage highly contentious.
+The Act allocates approximately $16.5 billion annually to agricultural subsidies, These subsidies significantly influence the production of grains, oilseeds, and upland cotton Owing to its specialized scope, as well as the magnitude and timing of its provisions, the legislation was highly contentious during its passage.

 Debated in the U.S. House of Representatives during the immediate aftermath of the September 11th attacks in 2001, the bill drew criticism from the White House and was nearly amended.
 The amendment, which failed by a close margin, was proposed by Rep. Ron Kind (D-WI) and would have shifted money away from grain subsidies to conservation measures.
 Public debate over the farm bill continued, and the Senate proposed sweeping amendments to the bill, leading to a series of meetings from February through April.
 As a result, the current farm bill was not passed until May 2002, a few weeks after the 1996 farm bill had already expired.